protocol/research-website/content/posts/202105-berkeley/index.md

 A: Any type of content can be stored in the IPFS network.
 Dynamic (or otherwise called “mutable”) content is also supported through the InterPlanetary Name System (IPNS).
 You can find a tutorial on Mutable Content on IPFS [here](https://research.protocol.ai/tutorials/resnetlab-on-tour/mutable-content/).

 *Q: Does IPFS work like a blockchain?
-I have seen discussions on a consensus algorithm.*
+I have seen discussion of a consensus algorithm.*

 A: IPFS does not work like a blockchain and neither does it use a blockchain.
 IPFS is a decentralised P2P and content-addressable storage network.
 IPFS is ideal for storage of blockchain data and is being used in this capacity by several blockchains.